Motorbike Injury Compensation Claims

 Motorcycling accidents can be extremely dangerous for the motorcyclists involved and can have a lasting long-term impact on their mental and physical health and well-being.
 Being involved in an accident of this kind can be bad enough at the best of times but are undoubtedly even worse when someone else was to blame.

-If the unthinkable has happened to you and you were involved in a motorcycle accident that wasn’t your fault then you could be entitled to make a claim for compensation.
+If the unthinkable has happened to you and you were involved in a motorcycle accident that wasn’t your fault, then you could be entitled to make a claim for compensation for your injuries.

 What injuries are most commonly associated with motorbike accidents?

-Injuries to the head – Head injuries range from being rather mild to extremely serious in nature and can cause different degrees of brain damage if bad enough.
+Injuries to the head – Head injuries from motorcycle accidents range from being rather mild to extremely serious in nature.
+Injuries vary but can include concussion and in severe cases, brain damage.

 Injuries to the shoulder – Shoulder injuries have the ability to be very painful and debilitating particularly if the affected shoulder is the person’s dominant shoulder.
-The clavicle and humerus, better known as the collar bone and upper arm respectively are most often broken in motorbike accidents.
+The clavicle and humerus, better known as the collar bone and upper arm respectively, are most often broken in motorbike accidents.
 This usually happens from highside crashes and accidents where the rider is thrown from the bike.

 Injuries to the ankle – Ankle injuries happen when the ankle is twisted unnaturally beyond its normal motion range.
 They can also result from the ankle striking or being struck by hard objects or surfaces travelling at high speeds.
 The most common manifestation of this injury includes sprains, strains and fractures and can be caused by direct bodily collision with another vehicle whilst riding or from landing after an accident

 Injuries to the knee – Like ankle injuries, these are most commonly caused by the knee coming into direct contact with hard objects or surfaces at high speed when the motorcyclist falls from the bike.